 Bringing Japanese making into the life of this place.

-Based between Kyoto and the Hudson Valley, thé‑En works with Japanese techniques, materials, and makers not as commodities, but as works that belong in space.
-We develop and place them within contemporary homes, hospitality, and design projects in North America—so that craft is not simply seen, but lived with.
+Based between Kyoto and the Hudson Valley, thé‑En is a development studio working across private homes, bespoke collaborations, and selective market entry.
+We work with Japanese techniques, materials, and makers — not as commodities, but as works that carry artistic value through presence, use, and time.
+We define what should be made, who should make it, and how it should take form within a specific room, atmosphere, and setting — so that craft is not simply seen, but lived with.

-Philosophy Line Elegance is a result, not a goal.
+Elegance is a result, not a goal.

 The process is part of the value.